Ria424/developers-animatesdk-docs/SymbolInstance_object/SymbolInstance5.md

 #### Usage

-symbolInstance.brightness
+SymbolInstance.brightness

 #### Description

-Read-only property; returns the value set in the color effect Property Inspector for brightness (percentage between - 100 and 100) when colorMode == 'brightness';.
+Read-only property; Returns the value set in the color effect Property Inspector for brightness (percentage between - 100 and 100) when colorMode == "brightness".
 Error if colorMode is a different setting.

 #### Example